Important advice - please read

 To enable applicants to come to interview in Cambridge, St Catharine's is pleased to provide support for travel costs to students who are in local authority care and/or are currently in receipt of free school meals and who attend a UK maintained sector school/college.
-Public transport travel costs up to £80 will be reimbursed, and we will contact eligible applicants directly with further information when they are invited to interview.
+Public transport travel costs will be reimbursed, and we will contact eligible applicants directly with further information when they are invited to interview.

 I don't feel I have had access to good advice about applying to Cambridge - what should I do?

 The first thing to say is please do not worry.
 Our admissions system focuses on specific academic things such as previous exam performance, our own admissions assessments, and how you fare at interview - and even when assessing these we always take into consideration infomation about how much educational support applicants have had, Also, we do not base our decisions on things which are very dependent on how much guidance students have received - how polished their UCAS personal statement is, or how 'slick' they are at interview.
 The best advice is simple: do as well as you can in your public exams, don't worry if you find the admissions assessments 'hard', and be ready to talk about academic things at interview.
 And, of course, apply!

 Should I take more than three A-levels?
 Will I be at an advantage?

 You should be aware that (1) we assess applicants' school performance based on their three best 'relevant' subjects, and (2) A-level, Scottish system and many other conditional offers are almost always based on achievement in three subjects.
 Thus, sitting four or more A-levels is not a direct advantage for an applicant to St Catharine's, and it is a personal decision whether doing more than three subjects is right for you.
 One disadvantage of doing more than three subjects is that you might think you are 'spreading yourself too thin'.
 Conversely, the advantages of doing more than three subjects are things you need to make your own personal decisions about: